Book of Storage Services

 The Nutanix Objects feature provides highly scalable and durable object services via an S3 compliant API (More Information on S3: LINK).
-Given Nutanix Objects is deployed on top of the Nuatnix platform, it can take advantage of AOS features like deduplication, compression, replication and more.
+Given Nutanix Objects is deployed on top of the Nutanix platform, it can take advantage of AOS features like compression, erasure coding, replication and more.
 Objects was introduced in AOS 5.11.

 The solution is applicable to the configurations below (list may be incomplete, refer to documentation for a fully supported list):

 - Backup target with compliance-level WORM

 - Archival target for PACS / VNA, Email, long term backups

 - Big Data including Data Lakes, AI/ML workloads, analytics, machine loggins, SIEM, Pub/Sub

 - N/A - Runs on Nutanix MSP (Dependent on MSP supported Hypervisors)

 - Legal Hold

 - Streaming Replication